URL to QR Code: Convert Any Link to a Scannable QR Code (Free)

 What Does “URL to QR Code” Mean?

-How to Convert a URL to a QR Code
+How to Convert a URL to a QR Code (Step-by-Step)

-- Go to bestqrcodemaker.com/url-qr-code-generator
+- Go to QRcraft's URL Generator Tool.

-- Download as PNG or SVG
+- Download the file as a PNG (for digital sharing) or an SVG (for professional printing).

-⚠️ Always include https://
+⚠️ Always include the HTTPS protocol

 What Types of URLs Can You Convert?